bbc/vc2_conformance/docs/source/user_guide/decoder_testing.rst

 decoder is non-conformant to the VC-2 specification.

-The section below outlines the purpose of each test case and gives advice on what that case failing may indicate.
+The section below outlines the purpose of each test case and gives advice on what that case failing could indicate.
 Alternatively, once all decoder tests have passed, we can continue onto :ref:`guide-encoder-testing`.

 .. _decoder-test-cases: